ffund/tcp-ip-essentials/lab-stp/stp-configure.md

 Next, look at the BPDUs captured by "romeo", on the network segment connected by the first bridge that we brought up.
 At the end of this stage, is the BPDU sent by this bridge different from the BPDU you captured in the previous section, when there was only one bridge in the network?

-**Lab report**:Using the BPDUs captured by "othello" and "romeo", explain what happens when a bridge with a lower ID joins the network.
+**Lab report**: Using the BPDUs captured by "othello" and "romeo", explain what happens when a bridge with a lower ID joins the network.

 ### Network of three bridges